mihir-kanzariya/yto_blog_posts/03_nextjs_github_blogging_system.md

 - **Easy Collaboration**: Accept guest posts via pull requests
 - **Free Hosting**: Can be hosted on Vercel, Netlify, or GitHub Pages

-## Comparison with Other Approaches

-### WordPress
-WordPress is powerful but comes with overhead:
-- Requires database setup and maintenance
-- Needs regular security updates
-- Plugin compatibility issues
-- Overkill for simple blogs
-- Server costs and maintenance

-This system replaces all that with a few static files and Git operations you're already doing.

-### Medium
-Medium is polished but limiting:
-- Content lives on their platform
-- Limited technical customization
-- No code syntax highlighting out of the box
-- Can't integrate with your existing app
-- Less control over SEO and monetization

-This approach gives you full control while maintaining simplicity.

-### Custom Solutions
-Building a custom blog often means:
-- Setting up a database
-- Creating an admin interface
-- Building an editor
-- Managing user sessions
-- Handling image uploads

-This system leverages GitHub's infrastructure for all of that.

-### Static Site Generators (Jekyll, Hugo, etc.)
-While excellent tools, traditional SSGs:
-- Often require learning new templating languages
-- Need separate deployment processes
-- Can't easily integrate with existing Next.js apps
-- Have their own complexity for themes and plugins

-This approach integrates naturally with Next.js applications while maintaining the benefits of static generation.

 ## The Technical Stack

 The core functionality is built with: